yue19870813/ituuz-x/README.md

 ------------

 # How to use in your project
-- Egret : Run tools/itz.py to get the itz.js in ituuzx\built.
-Then please refer to the Egret doc [How to use the third party in Egret](http://developer.egret.com/cn/github/egret-docs/extension/threes/instructions/index.html)
-- Cocos Creator :
+- Cocos Creator : todo

 # The command line support
 - Command detail : [README.md](https://github.com/yue19870813/ituuz-x/blob/master/tools/README.md)